gpu-mode/awesomeMLSys/README.md

 * [Group Query Attention](https://arxiv.org/pdf/2305.13245): KV caches can be chunky this is how you fix it
 * [Orca: A Distributed Serving System for Transformer-Based Generative Models](https://www.usenix.org/conference/osdi22/presentation/yu): introduced continuous batching (great pre-read for the PagedAttention paper).
 * [Efficient Memory Management for Large Language Model Serving with PagedAttention](https://arxiv.org/abs/2309.06180): the most crucial optimization for high throughput batch inference
+* [Colfax Research Blog](https://research.colfax-intl.com/blog/): Excellent blog if you're interested in learning more about CUTLASS and modern GPU programming

 ## Quantization
 * [A White Paper on Neural Network Quantization](https://arxiv.org/abs/2106.08295): Start here this is will give you the foundation to quickly skim all the other papers
 * [LLM.int8](https://arxiv.org/abs/2208.07339): All of Dettmers papers are great but this is a natural intro
 * [FP8 formats for deep learning](https://arxiv.org/abs/2209.05433): For a first hand look of how new number formats come about
-* [Smoothquant](https://arxiv.org/abs/2211.10438): Balancing rounding errors between weights and activations#
+* [Smoothquant](https://arxiv.org/abs/2211.10438): Balancing rounding errors between weights and activations
+* [Mixed precision training](https://arxiv.org/abs/1710.03740): The OG paper describing mixed precision training strategies for half

 ## Long context length
 * [RoFormer: Enhanced Transformer with Rotary Position Embedding](https://arxiv.org/abs/2104.09864): The paper that introduced rotary positional embeddings